Generative World Models of Tasks: LLM-Driven Hierarchical Scaffolding for Embodied Agents

 \section{Conclusion}

 The pursuit of more capable and autonomous agents has led the research community to recognize the critical role of environments in shaping intelligence.
 The current emphasis on scaling the fidelity and size of these environments, while valuable, overlooks a more crucial dimension: structural complexity.
-In complex multi-agent domains, the primary obstacle to learning is not merely the sparsity of rewards but the sparsity of coherent, long-horizon tasks.
-An embodied world model for decision-making must therefore model not just the physics of the world, but also the structure of tasks within it.
+This paper analyzed the limitations of end-to-end MARL in complex, long-horizon domains, identifying \textit{task sparsity} as a fundamental barrier.
+An embodied world model for decision-making must therefore model both the physics of the world and the structure of tasks within it.

-This paper has argued that the most effective path forward is to build environments with explicit hierarchical scaffolding.
-Through a systematic review of the 2024 literature in multi-agent soccer, we have shown a clear trend towards hybrid systems that integrate symbolic planning and hierarchical decomposition with MARL.
+Our review of the 2024 literature in multi-agent soccer revealed a clear trend towards hybrid systems that integrate symbolic planning and hierarchical decomposition with MARL.
 These methods succeed precisely because they provide the structural priors necessary to make the problem of strategic coordination tractable.

-We have extended this position by proposing a new class of structured task environments that treat hierarchical decomposition as a first-class feature, and have argued that Large Language Models can serve as dynamic, generative world models of tasks to create this structure on the fly.
-This paradigm directly enables research into long-horizon planning, sim-to-real transfer, and language-guided decision making.
+Building on this analysis, we proposed the Structured Task Environment (HTE) framework, which externalizes task hierarchy into the world model itself.
+We further proposed a novel implementation using LLMs as dynamic, generative world models of tasks to create this structure on the fly.
+This paradigm directly enables research into long-horizon planning, compositional generalization, and language-guided decision-making.
 To scale agents to complex, strategic domains, we must first scale the environments to support complex, strategic learning.
-Our position is a call to action for the community of environment builders.
-We must move beyond creating mere physics sandboxes and begin engineering structured learning curricula directly into our benchmarks.
-Only by scaffolding the world can we expect our agents to build the towering capabilities of goal-directed, embodied intelligence we envision.
+Future work will focus on implementing the proposed LLM-based task API and validating the framework's impact on sample efficiency and generalization in benchmark domains.